 You can also find out more about MTD for VAT on the HMRC website: https://www.gov.uk/government/collections/making-tax-digital-for-vat.

 Attend one of our free breakfast events

-You can find out about cloud software at one of two free breakfast workshop events being held by McBrides on Wednesday, 7 November or Wednesday, 12 December.
+You can find out about cloud software at our free breakfast workshop event being held by McBrides on Wednesday, 6 March.